How long should your email be? (Email experts weigh in)

 Words in an email graph

-However, more than 50% of the emails we analyzed contained 300 words or less (a 2.3 minute read time).
-With people receiving more emails than ever before, it makes sense that experts are sending shorter emails.
-Email marketers need to stand out to captivate their readers.
-Short emails might be a good strategy for doing so.
+More than 50% of the emails we analyzed contained 300 words or less (a 2.3 minute read time).
+With people receiving more emails than ever before, it makes sense these email experts are sending shorter emails.
+One might argue that to stand out to captivate your readers, shorter emails might be a good strategy for doing so.

 Henneke Duistermaat is the founder of Enchanting Marketing and one of the 100 top marketers whose emails we analyzed.
 She often sends emails with less than 300 words.